paniash/dwm/README.md

 * ~~To add gaps (for aesthetics).~~
 * ~~To implement moving individual windows along the stack manually.~~ Implemented in push_no_master patch.
 * ~~To implement true fullscreen.~~ Done in the actual fullscreen patch.
-- Implement resizing of stack windows (bspwm-like behaviour).
+- ~~Implement resizing of stack windows (bspwm-like behaviour).~~ Best to come out of stack-resizing mentality persistent in manual tilers.

 ## Please install `libxft-bgra`!
 This build of dwm does not implement color emoji in the statusbar, so you must install [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) from the AUR, which fixes the color emoji rendering problem, otherwise dwm will crash upon trying to render one.
 Note that this is only a temporary solution (hopefully) and will get fixed upstream by the suckless guys.